-Figure A1.8: Left: Installation of electronics box at Jefferson Overcrossing with a bucket truck; right: straps around the steel pole 88 Figure A1.9: Access to electronics box: Left: at Jefferson Overcrossing, Right: a tc Las Flores Overcrossing.
-88 Figure A2.1: Multi-beams 360 degree LiDAR sensor 91 Figure A2.1: Velodyne VLP16 LiDAR sensor with a 30 degree tilt from horizontal 95 Figure A2.2: Example of a single frame point cloud from C1 (Top image shows roadside view; middle image shows top view; bottom image shows roadway view along the direction of vehicle travel.)
-97 Figure A2.3: Example of a single frame point cloud from C3 (Top image shows ; roadside view; middle image shows top view; bottom image shows roadway view along the direction of vehicle travel) 98 Figure A2.4: Example of a single frame point cloud from C3 (Top image shows roadside view; middle image shows top view; bottom image shows roadway view along the direction of vehicle travel) 99 Figure A2.5: Example of a single frame point cloud from C4 (Top image shows ; roadside view; middle image shows top view; bottom image shows roadway view along the direction of vehicle travel) 100 Figure A2.6: High level conceptual point cloud post-processing steps 102
+Figure A1.1: Comparing the effect of panel tilt (20°, 40°, 60°) on energy output - San Diego and Sacramento12 Figure A1.2: Comparing the effect of panel tilt on energy output - San Diego 12: Figure A1.3: Comparing the effect of azimuth angle (Vertical scale different than prior figures)123 Figure A1.4: Solar panel and electronics box installation 12 Figure A1.5: Pictures of electronics box and solar panel12.
+Figure A1.6: Camera installation on Jefferson Overcrossing (left) and Las Flores Overcrossing (right) Figure A1.7: Details of camera mounting and cabling at Las Flores Overcrossing 12 Figure A1.8: Left: Installation of electronics box at Jefferson Overcrossing with a bucket truck.
+Right: Straps around the steel pole12 Figure A1.9: Access to electronics box.
+Left: At Jefferson Overcrossing.
+Right: At Las Flores Overcrossing128 Figure A2.1: Multi-beams 360 degree LiDAR sensor136 Figure A2.1: Velodyne VLP16 LiDAR sensor with a 30 degree tilt from the horizon 13- Figure A2.2: Example of a single frame point cloud from the C1 configuration.
+Top: Roadside view.
+Middle: Top view.
+Bottom: Roadway view along the direction of vehicle travel)13 Figure A2.3: Example of a single frame point cloud from the C3 configuration.
+Top: Roadside view.
+Middle: Top view.
+Bottom: Roadway view along the direction of vehicle travel) 13 Figure A2.4: Example of a single frame point cloud from the C3 configuration.
+Top: Roadside view.
+Middle: Top view.
+Bottom: Roadway view along the direction of vehicle travel) 13 Figure A2.5: Example of a single frame point cloud from the C4 configuration.
+Top: Roadside view.
+Middle: Top view.
+Bottom: Roadway view along the direction of vehicle travel13 Figure A2.6: High level conceptual point cloud post-processing steps14